Particl-Community/academy/guides/guide_mp_setup_installation.rst

 .. rst-class:: bignums

 	#.
-Open :term:`Particl Desktop` and click on :term:`Particl Desktop Settings` in the bottom left corner
+Open :term:`Particl Desktop` and click on :guilabel:`Particl Desktop Settings` in the bottom left corner
 	#.
 Go to :guilabel:`Core network connection` and put into the :guilabel:`Connect via Proxy` field :code:`127.0.0.1:9150`
 	#.
 Hit :guilabel:`Save changes` and restart :term:`Particl Desktop`